-If you are a creative person who loves visual design, you might consider pursuing a career as an art director.
-An art director is responsible for managing a team of designers to execute the overall vision for a live performance, streaming or broadcast project.
-These professionals develop the main design concepts and take ownership of the project from start to finish.
-This role is a senior-level position that usually requires a relevant arts degree as well as working on design jobs.
-If you want to become an art director someday, here is what you will need to know about the field.
+An art director is responsible for managing a team of designers to execute the overall design and vision for advertising campaigns, live performances, streams or broadcast projects.
+These professionals develop the main design and visual concepts and take ownership of the project from start to finish.

 The specific job responsibilities can vary depending on the industry, but in general, art directors may do any of the following: